rbdligph/okeraffle/README.md

 # Oke Raffle

 Oke Raffle is a web-based application designed to streamline the raffle process for events.
-It allows users to register, receive a unique raffle number, and get a QR code for their entry.
+It allows users to register via name and email.
 Event staff can manage registrations and raffle settings through an admin panel.

 ## Core Features

 - **Registration Form**: Collect user information (email, full name) via a registration form.
-- **Unique Number Generation**: Automatically assign a unique raffle number upon successful registration.
 - **QR Code Generation**: Generate a QR code linking directly to the registration website.
-- **Confirmation Email**: Send a confirmation email containing the user's raffle number.
 - **Admin Panel**: A CMS allowing event staff to manage registrations and raffle settings.

 ## Getting Started